 – Hot packs: If you have a football injury that is persistent and is still causing pain, then you must consider applying a hot pack to the area.
 The heating effect increases blood flow to the region which induces muscle relaxation.

 – Kinesio tapes: All football players, whether at practice or during the game, can benefit from Kinesio taping.
 The tape mimics the natural elasticity and contraction of the muscles; thus providing protection, support, and aids in healing the injured tissues.

 – Protective braces: The function of protective braces is to limit the range of motion of the involved joint and give sufficient rest to the injured body part.
 Ankle sprains, knee injuries, and upper limb dislocations are best prevented and treated with bracing.

-- Foam rollers and massage rollers: Foam rollers work to increase muscle flexibility after strains.
-It is an effective technique for hamstring pull or back strain.
+– Foam rollers and massage rollers: Lastly, foam rollers work to increase muscle flexibility after strains.
+Therefore, it is an effective technique for hamstring pull or back strain.

 Furthermore, always consult your Doctor if you suspect you are suffering with an sporting injury.